BORN AGAIN VS HOLY SPIRIT BAPTISM

 Supernatural Evidence for the Spirit's Baptism

 The Scriptures clearly demonstrate that an individual must first exhibit at least one or more of the supernatural gifts (1 Cor 12) before claiming to be Spirit baptized.
-However, it must also be noted that the gifts can be easily counterfeited and are never “tamper proof” evidence that a Believer is truly Spirit filled.
-For this reason, we are called to "test all things" (1 Thes 5:21).
+However, it must be noted that the gifts can be easily counterfeited and are never “tamper proof” evidence that a Believer is truly Spirit filled.
+For this reason, we are called to "test all things" (1 Thes 5:21) [more on this subject is provided in part 2 of this study].
 That being said, let’s examine several passages where supernatural manifestations clearly accompanied the baptism of the Spirit:

 5 Then Philip went down to the city of Samaria, and preached Christ unto them.
 6 And the people with one accord gave heed unto those things which Philip spake, hearing and seeing the miracles which he did.
 7 For unclean spirits, crying with loud voice, came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed.
 8 And there was great joy in that city.
 12 But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.
 13 Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done.
 14 Now when the apostles which were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John: 15 Who, when they were come down, prayed for them, that they might receive the Holy Ghost: 16 (For as yet he was fallen upon none of them: only they were baptized in the name of the Lord Jesus.)
 17 Then laid they their hands on them, and they received the Holy Ghost.
 18 And when Simon saw that through laying on of the apostles' hands the Holy Ghost was given, he offered them money (Acts 8:5-18).